Emman-Oladosu/MyStuff/README.md

 # MyStuff
-This is code projects that I have worked on by myself.
+This is a simple coding exercise where I create people of different ages and make them do different actions.